The Laundry

 The Laundry is a tabletop role-playing game published by Cubicle 7 in 2010.
 The game is based on novelist Charles Stross's The Laundry Files series.

 Description

 The Laundry is a game where agents have to deal with Lovecraftian outer gods and British bureaucracy at the same time.

 Publication history

+First edition

 Cubicle 7 used their Basic Role-Playing license to create The Laundry (2010), based on The Laundry Files series of novels by Charles Stross.
 The game was published in July 2010.

 Cubicle 7 subsequently published a number of supplements: